 Callback Weekend Information

 After the audition period, our faculty will hand-select a small group of students to attend our Callback Weekend.
 Students will be notified at the close of each city as to your invitation status.
-The Callback Weekend is TBD.
+The Callback Weekend will be held in Los Angeles on February 22 and February 23.
+Guests are expected to attend both dates.

 The School of Dramatic Arts welcomes all MFA applicants to join us on our audition tour.
 To secure an audition, please visit SlideRoom.